-So began Britney Spears’s first court appearance since 2019, which culminated in the 39-year-old asking for a path to freedom from the conservatorship she’s been subject to for 13 years.
-During a 24-minute speech, the pop star described being forced to tour, put on medications against her will, and stripped of agency to the point that she’s been unable to get married or have more children.
+So began Britney Spears’s first court appearance since 2019, which culminated in the 39-year-old asking for a path to freedom from the conservatorship she’s been beholden to for 13 years.
+During a 24-minute statement, the pop star described being forced to tour, put on medications against her will, and stripped of agency to the point that she’s been unable to get married or have more children.

 “I’ve lied and told the whole world I’m OK and I’m happy,” Britney said.
 “If I said that enough, maybe I’d become happy. … I’m in shock.
 I’m traumatized. … I’m so angry it’s insane.”

 For more than a decade, Britney’s father Jamie has wielded almost total control of the star’s affairs and finances.
 The court-ordered arrangement that governs her personal and professional lives is applied mostly to the elderly or disabled, which has been a source of significant outcry from both fans and legal advocates.
 Despite Britney’s relative silence about the arrangement, a cadre of fans has long speculated that the star was unhappy and desperate to be free from her father and his co-conservators, launching the headline-grabbing #FreeBritney movement.

 During her statement to the court, Britney said she’d consider suing her family for the trauma she says she’s endured.
 Describing an instance when she was put on the medication lithium, Britney said she felt “drunk” and like she couldn’t properly defend herself.
 “Not only did my family not do a goddamn thing,” she said Wednesday, “my dad was all for it.”